 Railroad historian I.E. Quastler has previously authored a number of Midwest railroad history topics, including Rock Island Line In Focus.
 Co-author James Reisdorff has authored or co-authored books such as The Man Who Wrecked 146 Locomotives.

-South Platte Press, softcover, 168 pages, 115 B&W photographs and illustrations.
+South Platte Press, softcover, 168 pages, 115 Black-and-White photographs and illustrations.